Ainars Bagatskis

-Ainars Bagatskis (born 29 March 1967) is a Latvian former professional basketball player and coach, who currently works as the head coach of Śląsk Wrocław of the Polish Basketball League (PLK).
+Ainars Bagatskis (born 29 March 1967) is a Latvian former professional basketball player and coach who was most recently the head coach of Benfica and Ukraine men's national team.

 Playing career

 Club career

 During his club playing career, Bagatskis played at the small forward position.

 Latvia national team

 Bagatskis was a member of the senior Latvia national basketball team from 1992 to 2006.
 With Latvia, he played in four EuroBasket tournaments.

 Coaching career

 Bagatskis began his coaching career in the 2005–06 season, while playing in his last season of professional basketball with Barons Rīga, where he stayed for one season.
 In 2006, he had a short stint as a head coach in one of the greatest Lithuanian teams, Žalgiris Kaunas.
 Since 2007, he worked as a head coach in several teams, including Valmiera until 2009, the Russian team Yenisey Krasnoyarsk in the 2009–10 season, Sokhumi, and Kryvbasbasket until 2012.

 In June 2012, he became the head coach of the Ukrainian team Budivelnyk Kyiv.
 He stayed with them for two seasons, winning the Ukrainian Basketball SuperLeague two times with them, in 2013 and 2014.
 In the 2013–14 season, his team made its first EuroLeague appearance in the club's history.

 On 1 July 2014, he signed a one-year contract to become the head coach of the Russian team Nizhny Novgorod.
 Nizhny Novgorod ended their season in the VTB United League, after being eliminated by CSKA Moscow, with 3–0 series sweep, in the League's semifinals series.

 On 18 June 2016, he signed a two-year contract to become an assistant coach of David Blatt's, with the Turkish club Darüşşafaka.

-On December 24, 2016, Bagatskis became the head coach of the Israeli club Maccabi Tel Aviv.
+On 24 December 2016, Bagatskis became the head coach of the Israeli club Maccabi Tel Aviv.

 On 16 May 2017, he parted ways with Maccabi Tel Aviv.

 On 30 June 2018, he signed with Brose Bamberg of the Basketball Bundesliga.

-On June 17, 2025, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).
+On 17 June 2025, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).
+On 29 April 2026, he was fired after four consecutive league losses.